 Vintage sideboards bring character and functionality to any home.
 These versatile pieces serve as both storage solutions and statement furniture, but with so many styles available, choosing the right one can feel overwhelming.
-Whether you're furnishing a dining room or need extra storage in your hallway, understanding different sideboard styles will help you make the perfect choice for your space.
+Whether you're furnishing a dining room or need extra storage in your hallway, understanding different sideboard styles will help you make the perfect choice for your space. his guide will help you understand how to choose a sideboard by style, colour, and scale.

 Understanding Sideboard Styles Through the Decades